COVID-19: It is business as usual. Our 2020/21 Funds are open. Stay well. Stay safe. Stay at home.

 To support our investee companies we have developed a mentoring and support system drawing on experience and skills of our team and external professionals to ensure that the companies we invest in have every chance of growth and success.

-Before completing the Application Form, you should carefully review and understand the Information Memorandum and the Investor’s Agreement contained within the Application Pack.
-Remember that the proposal is NOT suitable for everyone, the information in the Information Memorandum does NOT constitute tax, legal or investment advice and you should seek your own independent advice
+Before completing the Application Pack, you should carefully review and understand the Information Memorandum and the Investor’s Agreement contained within the Application Pack.
+Remember that the proposal is NOT suitable for everyone, the information in the Information Memorandum does NOT constitute tax, legal or investment advice and you should seek your own independent advice.
+Please email email@example.com for a copy of the IM.

 Financial Intermediary & AML Certificate/Investor & AML Certificate